A lot or a little?

 Is it any good?

-Grab some popcorn and settle in for some old-fashioned movie fun, the best in this genre since the gold standard of adventure movies, the Indiana Jones series.
-The special effects of THE MUMMY RETURNS are sensational, and the fight scenes are well staged and very exciting.
+Grab some popcorn and settle in for some old-fashioned movie fun.
+The special effects of The Mummy Returns are dated but the fight scenes are well staged and very exciting.
 One of the movie's great strengths is the art direction.
 It brilliantly creates the mood, helped along by a period-sounding score.

 It's a shame that The Rock is onscreen for such a short time.
 He makes a real impression in the prologue, but doesn't reappear until the end, when he's part-Rock, part-scorpion.
 Fortunately, there's an entire sequel titled The Scorpion King just about his character.

-Families can talk about how views on archeological digs have changed since the era in which this movie is set, and about current controversies over the ownership of antiquities.
+Families can talk about how views on archeological digs have changed since the era in which The Mummy Returns is set, and about current controversies over the ownership of antiquities.
 Families can also visit local museums to see some of their Egyptian treasures.